Alec Monteith

-Alexander Lamont Monteith (15 December 1886 – 24 November 1972) was a New Zealand Member of Parliament for the Labour Party and a trade unionist.
+Alexander Lamont Monteith (15 December 1886 – 24 November 1972) was a New Zealand trade unionist and politician who served Member of Parliament for the Labour Party for Wellington East from 1922 to 1925.

 Biography

 Early life and career

 Monteith was born in Woodville, the son of Sarah Ann Monteith (née Carter) and Charles Forrester Monteith, and was a farmer and storeman.
 He was secretary of the United Storemen's Union and later secretary of the Wellington Tramways Union and the New Zealand Tramway Workers' Federation.